hby-star/minnow/writeups/check0.md

 Checkpoint 0 Writeup
 ====================

-My name: [your name here]
+My name: Hou Binyang

-My SUNet ID: [your sunetid here]
+My stuid: 25113050255

 I collaborated with: [list sunetids here]

 I would like to credit/thank these classmates for their help: [list sunetids here]

-This lab took me about [n] hours to do.
+This lab took me about [2] hours to do.
 I [did/did not] attend the lab session.

 My secret code from section 2.1 was: [code here]

-I was surprised by or edified to learn that: [describe]
+I was surprised by or edified to learn that: [describe] It's very easy

 Describe ByteStream implementation.
 [Describe data structures and approach taken.
 Describe alternative designs considered or tested.